WolfgangKurz/Symphony/README.md

 - Provides a Get-All and Restart-All function for completed Facilities in the Base.
 - Provides a Restart function for completed Auto-Battles.
 (The Disassembling settings will use the settings from the last Auto-Battle run on PC.)

+### Experimental
+A collection of experimental features.

+- Key mapping

 ## Updates
 If the plugin requires an update, the following message will be displayed when the game starts.